 We’ve put together an overview of everything you'll need to consider as you prepare your premises for reopening.

 When should I be doing a COVID-19 risk assessment?

-If you’re already trading and have remained open throughout the lockdown period, you need to have a risk assessment in place to prove that you’re working safely and adhering to COVID-19 secure guidelines.
+If you’re already trading and have remained open throughout the lockdown periods, you need to have a risk assessment in place to prove that you’re working safely and adhering to COVID-19 secure guidelines.
 For those businesses who have yet to reopen, undertake a risk assessment at the earliest opportunity to be in the best position to rebound as and when further lockdown restrictions are lifted over the coming weeks and months.

-All workplaces have an obligation by law under Section 3 of the Management of Health and Safety at Work Regulations 1999 to do a standard risk assessment to protect your employees, and others, from harm.
-The government recommend that you take out a risk assessment in line with Health and Safety Executive (HSE) guidance.
+All workplaces have an obligation by law under Section 3 of the Management of Health and Safety at Work Regulations 1999 to do a standard risk assessment to protect employees, and others, from harm.
+The Government recommend that you take out a risk assessment in line with Health and Safety Executive (HSE) guidance.

 Under the Management of Health and Safety at Work Regulations 1999, the minimum you must do as an employer is:

 • Identify what could cause injury or illness in your business (hazards)